"The measure of intelligence is the ability to change."

 Adapting

 Survival and success require adaptation.
 The Mature Warrior adjusts quickly to new circumstances.
 He learns new customs and functions well in unfamiliar places.
-His adaptation is both practical and psychological.
-He changes his approach while keeping his core identity.
+His adaptation is both practical and psychological—he changes his approach while keeping his core identity.

 Adaptation requires several capacities: